 - Computers and laptops (both Mac and PC)

 - Mobile devices, like iOS and Android

-- Smart TVs and blu ray players
+- Smart TVs from Samsung and LG

 Long story short, the vast majority of devices that are capable of streaming video are capable of streaming Hulu.

-How Much Does Hulu Cost?
+How Much Does Hulu Live TV Cost?

 Is There a Hulu Free Trial?

 Yes, there is!
 New subscribers get the first 7 days for free, which is a great opportunity to explore the service and check things out.
 It’s easy to sign up, and easy to cancel if you end up not wanting to keep it.
 Click here to start a free 7 day trial.